×

 • French is spoken as a national language in: France.

 You will also get to know the continents where Norwegian and French speaking countries lie.
-Based on the number of people that speak these languages, the position of Norwegian language is not available and position of French language is 13.
+Based on the number of people that speak these languages, the position of Norwegian language is 18 and position of French language is 13.
 Find all the information about these languages on Norwegian and French.

 Norwegian and French Language History